Just to keep a record of the comments and reactions to the soundtrack.

 The Playlist said “an innovative score by Hutch Demouilpied.…… creates a very particular, very distinct mood, mournful but never becoming completely bleak, realistic but never quite down-to-earth, ominous but always deeply human…..”

-Bath Festival- composer James Joshua Otto said: “Saw The Levelling this evening an absolutely wonderful, distinctive score from @H_Demouilpied.
+Composer James Joshua Otto- “Saw The Levelling this evening an absolutely wonderful, distinctive score…”

 “The Levelling has a high, electronic score which gave the movie a haunting quality.
 It was impactful when showing flashbacks to the party and showing the desolate flat landscape of the Somerset Levels and seeing the wildlife carry on as the family disintegrates.”